-Interested in DIY Photography Equipment?
+Interested in Photography Equipment?

-You need to know something before you start your DIY.
+You need to know something before you start buying your kit.
 You need to know the size of that screw thread into the bottom of your camera.
 It is used on your tripod and a range of other photographic mountings.
 To fit things to photo-equipment you will need to know the photography thread size(s).
 Well here are the details you want…

 |Diameter inch||Diameter mm||Thread size|

 These are set out under the ‘Unified Thread Standard’ (UTS).
 It’s published by the American National Standards Institute (ANSI).
 The camera thread is a UNC specification for a ‘course’ thread.
 The Standard ISO 1222:2010 Photography – Tripod connections allows for the same fit in metric size.